miraclestyle/codespaces-template/README.md

 - Create new repo from this template.
 - Open the repo in VSCode.
 - Update the ./devcontainer/docker-compose.yml to your preference.
+- Update the .vscode/settings.json file to your preference.
+- Update the .gitconfig file to your preference.
 - Run the "Dev Containers: Reopen in Container" command option in VSCode.
 - Use the folder as your project root.